L1TnzO/geospatial-incident-platform/docs/frontend/dashboard.md

 - `useDashboardLast24HoursKpi.ts`, `useDashboardTypeDistribution.ts`, `useDashboardSeverityDistribution.ts`, and `useDashboardDailyTrend.ts` each call their respective `/api/dashboard/*` endpoints while exposing a common status shape.
 - `useDashboardAggregations.ts` simply composes the granular hooks above for scenarios where a single selector is still convenient.
 - `useDashboardRecentIncidents.ts` reads `/api/dashboard/incidents/recent` with the same filter set and lifecycle handling.
+- `useDashboardExport.ts` wraps the CSV export lifecycle—deriving filters, managing the abort controller, surfacing status/metadata, and triggering the download via `triggerBrowserDownload`.
-- `dashboardService.ts` centralizes API helpers and typed payloads defined in `types/dashboard.ts`.
+- `dashboardService.ts` centralizes API helpers and typed payloads defined in `types/dashboard.ts`, including `exportDashboardCsv` which calls `/api/dashboard/export` and resolves filename metadata.

 Each hook returns plain objects, making them easy to mock in Vitest or swap with MSW handlers during local development.